CNugteren/CLBlast/doc/api.md

 xCONVGEMM: Batched convolution as GEMM (non-BLAS function)
 -------------

-Integrates im2col and GEMM for batched 3D convolution, in which _im_ is the 4D input tensor, _kernel_ the 4D kernel weights tensor, and _result_ the 4D output tensor.
+Integrates im2col and GEMM for batched 3D convolution, in which _im_ is the 4D input tensor (NCHW - batch-channelin-height-width), _kernel_ the 4D kernel weights tensor (KCHW - channelout-channelin-height-width), and _result_ the 4D output tensor (NCHW - batch-channelout-height-width).

 C++ API:
 ```